ga-wdi-boston/js-objects-this/README.md

 ## Objectives

 -   Contrast the defintions of "property", "attribute", and "method"
--   From within a method, reference properties of the same object using `this`.
+-   From within a method, access properties of the same object using `this`.

 ## Preparation